uber/piranha/POLYGLOT_README.md

 <h4> Tree-sitter Queries </h4>

-The Tree-sitter queries language is one of the rule languages that Piranha supports.
 For a detailed understanding of the syntax, refer to the [Tree-sitter Syntax Reference](https://tree-sitter.github.io/tree-sitter/syntax-highlighting#queries).

 <h4> Regular Expressions (Regex) </h4>

-Regex forms another rule language supported by Piranha.
 To create a rule in regex, prepend your query with `rgx `.
 For instance: `rgx <your regex query>`.
 Piranha supports the regex syntax derived from the [regex](https://docs.rs/regex/) crate.

 <h4> Concrete Syntax </h4>

 Piranha's Concrete Syntax is a custom rule language designed for matching and replacing code.
 Concrete Syntax operates at the parse tree level, similar to [comby](https://comby.dev/).
 The key difference is that it matches a parse tree node only if the entire parse tree can be traversed using the concrete syntax template.

 To use concrete syntax, prepend the query with `cs <your_query>`.
 For example, to match the code snippet `exp.isTreated("SHOW_MENU")`, you can use the following query `cs :[object].isTreated(:[string])`

 <h4> Example of a rule in TOML </h4>